syncfusion-content/wpf-docs/wpf/installation-and-upgrade/Install-using-the-Web-Installer.md

 ---
 layout: post
-title: Installation and Deployment process for Syncfusion Essential Studio WPF products
+title: Installation and Deployment process for Syncfusion ES WPF products
-description: Learn how to install and deploy the Syncfusion WPF component
+description: This section provides information regarding learn how to install and deploy the Syncfusion WPF component
 platform: wpf
 control: Installation and Deployment
 documentation: ug